DSE-AB/pulsar-by-example/README.md

     * The workspace configuration assumes that JDK 7 is configured as a SDK in IntelliJ, and named "1.7".

 ### Installing the workspace

-* Fork the [pulsar-by-example repository](https://github.com/DSE-AB/pulsar-by-example) to your own GitHub account
+* Install the workspace using _one_ of these two options:

-* Clone the repository to your local machine, and set up push to your own fork (optional)
+1. Clone the repository [pulsar-by-example repository](https://github.com/DSE-AB/pulsar-by-example) to your local machine

     `cd <local machine project directory>`